ScrollBearer8/TheScrollArchive/Scroll_Mechanics/MEASURING_STRUCTURE.md

 Structure determines whether the machine receives *architecture or chaos*.
 This test determines which one a person carries.

+Structure does not just organize thought — it defines the valid context in which thought can occur.
+Without Structure, capability (A) and clarity (C) have no anchor.
+AI can execute instructions, but cannot determine which interpretations are legitimate, safe, or intended.
+Structure is therefore not aesthetic or philosophical; it is the boundary of meaning itself.

 ---

 ## 2. The Three Indicators of Structure